csebooks/artificial-intelligence/content.en/vii-conclusions/_index.md

 Agents also need ways to control their own deliberations.
 They must be able to cease deliberating when action is demanded, and they must be able to use the time available for deliberation to execute the most profitable computations.
 For example, a taxi-driving agent that sees an accident ahead must decide in a split second either to brake or to take evasive action.
 It should also spend that split second thinking about the most important questions, such as whether the lanes to the left and right are clear and whether there is a large truck close behind, rather than worrying about wear and tear on the tires or where to pick up the next passenger.
 These issues are usually studied under the heading of **real-time AI**.
 As AIREAL-TIME AI

-1048 Chapter 27.
-AI: The Present and Future

 Percepts